tibs/markup-history/markup-history-paper.rst

   essentially HTML, built on SGML
 * [T] 1989-1991 HTML and HTTP (T. Berners-Lee)
 * [T] 1993 PDF (Adobe Systems)
-* 1991 setext Ian Feldman, for use in the TidBITS electronic newsletter
+* 1991 setext, Ian Feldman, for use in the TidBITS electronic newsletter
 * 1991 Docbook
-* 1994/1995 WikiWikiWeb, the first wiki Ward Cunningham
+* 1994/1995 WikiWikiWeb, the first wiki, Ward Cunningham
 * 1994 Perl 5.000 introduces pod (http://history.perl.org/PerlTimeline.html)
 * 1995 Java appears, and thus its use of (some parts of) HTML in its javadoc (https://en.wikipedia.org/wiki/Javadoc)